gildasmorvan/similar2logo/README.md

 simulationParameters = PassiveSimulationParameters.new
 simulationModel = PassiveSimulationModel.new(simulationParameters)
 ```
 Then we launch and configure the HTML runner.
 Here, only the turtles are displayed.
-Finally, the probe `LogoRealTimeMatcher` is added to the server to slow down the simulation so that its execution speed matches a specific factor of N steps per second.
+Finally, the probe `RealTimeMatcherProbe` is added to the server to slow down the simulation so that its execution speed matches a specific factor of N steps per second.

 ```
-runner = Similar2LogoHtmlRunner.new
+runner = Similar2LogoWebRunner.new
 runner.config.setExportAgents(true)
 runner.initializeRunner(simulationModel)
 runner.showView
-runner.addProbe("Real time matcher", LogoRealTimeMatcher.new(20))
+runner.addProbe("Real time matcher", RealTimeMatcherProbe.new(20))
 ```

 ### <a name="rboids"></a> Adding a user-defined decision module to the turtles: The boids model